ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 ```

 If the implementation of the task scheduler is correct,
-it will never hand out the same index to more tha one worker thread,
+it will never hand out the same index to more than one worker thread,
 and if the implementation of the worker threads is correct,
 they will not access units at indices other than the indices in the current task.
 However, the compiler does not prevent us from writing incorrect code, which might lead to races.